the-turrets-dao/DAO-Governance-POC/README.md

 This repository will hold a Proof of Concept for DAO governance based on Stellar.
 It is created in collaboration of Instant DAO and The Turrets DAO.

-Currently it contains one smart contract that will be upladed on 5 different turret servers.
-The smart contract is work in progress.
+Currently it contains the concept and a smart contract that will be upladed on 5 different turret servers.
+The concept and the smart contract are work in progress.

+# Concept

 Following chapters describe the process we have come up with for this prototype.
 Depending on progress, we will adjust it accordingly.